 5. Rafael and Fabio – Manchester United

-The twin Brazilian brothers started their careers at Fluminense before joining Manchester United in 2007 and both play as full-backs on either flanks.
-They have three Premier League winner’s medals from their time in England and are currently plying their trade in the French Ligue 1.
+The twin Brazilian brothers started their careers at Fluminense before joining Manchester United in 2007 and both play as full-backs on either flank.
+Siblings have three Premier League winner’s medals from their time in England and are currently plying their trade in the French Ligue 1.
 While Rafael is representing Olympique Lyonnais, Fabio is playing for Nantes.
 Rafael had a more successful spell for the Red Devils, while Fabio remained on the fringes and moved to Cardiff City on a permanent deal in 2014.

 4. Thiago Alcantara and Rafinha Alcantara – FC Barcelona

 Another Brazilian pairing of brothers who have featured for the same side are the Alcantara brothers, Thiago and Rafinha.
 However, they represent different nations when it comes to the international stage, with Thiago, the elder of the two, opting to represent Spain and Rafinha choosing to play for Brazil.

 Both of them rose through the ranks at the famous Barcelona youth academy, La Masia, to play for the senior squad.
 Thiago still plays for Bayern Munich after moving there from Barcelona in 2013 while Rafinha has been out of action through an ACL injury after having been loaned out to Inter Milan in 2018.

 3. Eden Hazard and Thorgan Hazard – Chelsea

 The Hazard brothers had quite contrasting careers at Chelsea after signing for them together in 2012.
 While the elder of the two, Eden Hazard, secured his place among the legends of the club after spending 7 years at the London outfit.
 The younger brother, Thorgan Hazard failed to make a single senior appearance for The Blues but struck the right chords at Borussia Monchengladbach which has now earned him a move to Borussia Dortmund.